 The insurance pays for the legal expenses to recover uninsured losses following an accident that causes damage to your vehicle or the property in it, and death or injury to people in the vehicle.

 Already an LV= car insurance customer?
-To add motor legal insurance to your policy, call us on 0800 085 5663.
+To add motor legal insurance to your policy, call us:

 All content is approved by our in-house advisory board of experts.